Kevin Shields: Personal life

+Health

 Shields has mild dyslexia, "mild to extreme" tinnitus, and tendonitis in his left hand.
 He contracted tinnitus during the mixing of Loveless in 1991.
 Though initially worried about the condition, Shields has said he has "come to treat the tinnitus as a friend.
 It filters unwanted sounds and actually protects my ears.
 It becomes your first line of defence against audible stress."
-He said his tendonitis, which he has had since 1988, is relieved "once you start to immerse yourself in the sound, any discomfort just disappears."
+He said his tendonitis, which he has had since 1988, is relieved "once you start to immerse yourself in the sound," explaining that "any discomfort just disappears."

+Views on music industry

 Shields has been outspoken about the corporate influence in the music industry.
 He has said that Sony Music Entertainment, upon inheriting My Bloody Valentine from Creation Records, deliberately hid the master tapes of the band's original recordings in an attempt to delay the release of EP's 1988–1991 (2012).
 Shields threatened to involve Scotland Yard in the dispute and then said the tapes "magically, suddenly reappear[ed]."
 He has since called for reorganisation of the record industry, which he has referred to as "psychopathic".
 As a result, My Bloody Valentine's third album, m b v (2013), was self-released.
 Reflecting on his decision, Shields said it was "great to release the record without any industry interaction at all, but it also meant that it was a bit too expensive to buy, so we're going to try to make it cheaper by working with various record companies in the future," though ruling out agreements with major labels.
 In 2013, following the release of m b v, he accused the organisers of the Mercury Prize of "banning" the album for the nominated shortlist.
 In an interview with The Guardian, Shields said My Bloody Valentine were "banned by [the Mercury Prize]" due to not having a major digital distribution deal in the United Kingdom.
 He added "because we're not on Amazon or iTunes ...it's not a real record.
 Our album's not a real album because it's independent.
 The corporateness has got to such a point where we've essentially been told that we don't exist."

+Relationships and family

 During the late 1980s and early 1990s, Shields and Bilinda Butcher were in a relationship.
-Most of Shields' siblings have reached various degrees of fame.
 His brother Jimi was a founding member and drummer of the indie rock band Rollerskate Skinny, who has since formed Wounded Knees and become co-director of TTT (thirtythreetrees), a Dublin landscape design practice.
 His sister Ann Marie has worked extensively in the music industry and has managed tours for both My Bloody Valentine and Rollerskate Skinny, as well as being credited for coordination on Loveless.
 His youngest sister, Eileen, is a shoe designer who has designed for Bono, Drew Barrymore and PJ Harvey.